Chris Hansen

 Killer Instinct

-Christopher Edward Hansen (born September 13, 1959),[2] is an American television journalist.
-He is known for his work on Dateline NBC, in particular the former segment To Catch a Predator, which revolved around catching potential Internet sex predators using a sting operation.
-His newest show is Killer Instinct on Investigation Discovery, which documents homicide investigations.[3]
+Christopher Edward Hansen (born September 13, 1959)[2] is an American television presenter, journalist, and YouTube personality.
+During his tenure as a correspondent for Dateline NBC, he hosted the program's segment To Catch a Predator (2004–2007), which revolved around catching potential Internet predators using a sting operation.
+Despite the segment's three-year run, its popularity has led Hansen to host similarly-formatted shows on other networks.[3]

 Dateline NBC

-Hansen's notable work for Dateline includes coverage of the Columbine massacre, the Oklahoma City terrorist attack, the Unabomber and the TWA Flight 800 disaster; as well as investigative reports on Indian child slave labor and on counterfeit prescription drug sales in China.
+Hansen's notable work for Dateline includes coverage of the Columbine High School massacre, the Oklahoma City bombing, the Unabomber and the TWA Flight 800 disaster, and investigative reports on Indian child slave labor and counterfeit prescription drug sales in China.
 Hansen was responsible for most of Dateline's coverage of the September 11 attacks, as well as stories on terrorist groups and the operations of Al-Qaeda.
-He exposed how a group linked to Osama Bin Laden had tried to buy missiles and nuclear weapons components, and he also worked on an exclusive report detailing an attempted 1994 terrorist attack in France.
-His series on the lack of security at airports resulted in the Federal Aviation Administration opening an investigation and ultimately revising its policies.[5]
+He also exposed how a group linked to Osama bin Laden had attempted to buy missiles and nuclear weapons components, and he also worked on an exclusive report on the Air France Flight 8969 hijacking.
+His series on deficient airport security resulted in the Federal Aviation Administration investigating and ultimately revising its policies.[11]

 To Catch a Predator